 Aviation roles and responsibilities vary between various levels of government.
-Federal, state, regional, and local units including: the Federal Aviation Administration (FAA) of the U.S. Department of Transportation: Minnesota Department of Transportation's Office of Aeronautics; the Met Council; Metropolitan Airports Commission; and other airport owners and operators like the Cities of South St. Paul and Forest Lake.
+Federal, state, regional, and local units include: the Federal Aviation Administration (FAA) of the U.S. Department of Transportation: Minnesota Department of Transportation's Office of Aeronautics; the Met Council; Metropolitan Airports Commission; and other airport owners and operators like the Cities of South St. Paul and Forest Lake.
 The role of the federal government in aviation is significantly different from the federal role in other transportation modes like transit and highways.
-For aviation, it is primarily the funder of facilities owned and operated by others.
+For aviation, primarily funds facilities owned and operated by others.